taichi-dev/taichi/README.md

 ## Contributing

-Kudos to all of our amazing contributors!
+Thank you to all our amazing contributors!
 Taichi Lang thrives through open-source.
 In that spirit, we welcome all kinds of contributions from the community.
-If you would like to participate, check out the [Contribution Guidelines](CONTRIBUTING.md) first.
+If you would like to participate, review the [Contribution Guidelines](CONTRIBUTING.md) to get started.

 <a href="https://github.com/taichi-dev/taichi/graphs/contributors"><img src="https://raw.githubusercontent.com/taichi-dev/public_files/master/taichi/contributors_taichi-dev_taichi_18.png" width="800px"></a>